-Collisions between Trains and Motor Vehicles
+Collisions Between Trains And Motor Vehicles

-In collisions between motor vehicles and trains, the occupants of passenger vehicles face significant risk of death or severe injury.
+In collisions between vehicles and trains, the occupants of passenger vehicles face significant risk of death or severe injury.
 A modern freight train can weigh between 4,000 and 8,000 tons with a typical load.
-Understandably, the damage that can be inflicted on a motor vehicle by such a train can be absolutely catastrophic.
+Understandably, the damage that can be inflicted on a motor vehicle by a train of this size and weight can be catastrophic.

-The National Transportation Safety Board reports that approximately 40% of all public railroad crossings are not protected by lights and safety gates.
+According to the National Transportation Safety Board, about 40 percent of all public railroad crossings are not protected by lights and safety gates.
 Unprotected railroad crossings pose a major threat, especially in populated areas where railroad lines cross major roads.
-The risk of a train accident is seven times greater at crossings without gates than at crossings with gates.
+In fact, the risk of a train accident is seven times greater at crossings without gates than at crossings with gates.

-There are also cases involving serious injury or death which occur because of collisions between two trains.
+There are also cases involving serious injury or death that occur because of collisions between two trains.
 In cases where a train has collided with another train or crashed as a result of human error or a mechanical defect, the train company may be legally liable.
 In certain circumstances, liability may also exist where a pedestrian is injured by a train if the train was being operated negligently.

-In any accident involving injury or death arising out of the operation of a train or other railroad device, legal advice by experienced attorneys is essential.
-The attorneys at the Sinas Dramis Law Firm have the experience you need to protect your rights and get you the compensation you deserve.
+In any accident involving injury or death arising out of the operation of a train or other railroad device, it is essential that legal advice be sought.
+The Sinas Dramis team of Michigan personal injury attorneys in Lansing and Grand Rapids has the experience you need to protect your rights and get you the compensation you deserve.